tethysplatform/tethys/docs/installation/linux_and_mac.rst

     Each option is also descriped here:

         * `-t, --tethys-home <PATH>`:
-                path for tethys home directory.
+                Path for tethys home directory.
 Default is /usr/lib/tethys on Linux and /Library/Applicaiton/tethys on Mac OS.
-        * `-a, --allowed-host <HOST>`: hostname or IP address on which to server tethys.
+        * `-a, --allowed-host <HOST>`:
+                Hostname or IP address on which to serve Tethys.
 Default is 127.0.0.1.
         * `-p, --port <PORT>`:
-                port on which to server tethys.
+                Port on which to serve Tethys.
 Default is 8000.
         * `-b, --branch <BRANCH_NAME>`:
-                repository branch to checkout.
+                Branch to checkout from version control.
 Default is 'dev'.
         * `-c, --conda-home <PATH>`:
-                path to conda home directory.
+                Path to conda home directory where Miniconda will be installed.
 Default is ${TETHYS_HOME}/miniconda.
         * `--db-username <USERNAME>`:
-                username that the tethys database server will use.
+                Username that the tethys database server will use.
 Default is 'tethys_default'.
         * `--db-password <PASSWORD>`:
-                password that the tethys database server will use.
+                Password that the tethys database server will use.
 Default is 'pass'.
         * `--db-port <PORT>`:
-                port that the tethys database server will use.
+                Port that the tethys database server will use.
 Default is 5436.
         * `-S, --superuser <USERNAME>`:
                 Tethys super user name.
 Default is 'admin'.
         * `-E, --superuser-email <EMAIL>`: